HONOR-X7c-ADS

 I remember, there was this agent in Spain, she was from Mexico, and she was like “I want to train you for beauty pageants”.
 But at that time, I was too young to understand what a beauty pageant was.

-Unlike The Philippines or any other Asian and even Latin countries, pageants in Europe are both unpopular and frowned upon.
-It’s because of the prevailing misconceptions that prevented Alicia from tipping her toe and giving it a shot.
+Unlike the Philippines or any other Asian and even latin countries, pageants in Europe are both unpopular and frowned upon.
+Due to prevailing misconceptions, Alicia initially hesitated to dip her toes and give it a shot.
 It wasn’t until years later that she finally had a change of heart.

 Upon entering this year’s Miss Universe Spain competition, Alicia didn’t have the same level of experience or preparation as compared to the other contestants.
 As a neophyte, all that she had was her burning purpose, ignited by a very empowering woman.